A Global Journey: From 19th-Century Invention to Cultural Icon

 1830s–1900: Rapid Spread Across Europe

-• Germany became a major manufacturing center, producing standardized models and exporting them worldwide.
+- Germany: major manufacturing center producing standardized models exported worldwide.

-By the late 19th century, the accordion had become a staple of folk music, dance halls, and street performance across Europe.
+By the late 19th century, the accordion was a staple of folk music, dance halls, and street performance across Europe.

 1900–1930: The Rise of the Piano Accordion